The Promise and Reality of Continuous Integration Caching: An Empirical Study of Travis CI Builds: Experimental Setup

 \subsubsection{\textbf{Computing project-level metrics}}

 Our study conducts project-level analyses of CI caching adoption.
 Specifically, we:

-\begin{itemize} \item detect whether a project adopts CI caching by analyzing its \texttt{.travis.yml} configuration file; \item determine when a project adopts CI caching by locating the first commit that enables it; and \item identify characteristics of projects that adopt or skip CI caching by analyzing each project's final pre-adoption build. \end{itemize}
+\begin{itemize}[leftmargin=18.5pt] \item detect whether a project adopts CI caching by analyzing its \texttt{.travis.yml} configuration file; \item determine when a project adopts CI caching by locating the first commit that enables it; and \item identify characteristics of projects that adopt or do not adopt CI caching by analyzing each project's last build before adoption. \end{itemize}

-We analyze how project characteristics relate to CI caching adoption.
-For each characteristic, we compute 14 project-level metrics (Table~\ref{tab:project_level_metrics}) from builds triggered before caching is adopted.
+We examine how project characteristics are associated with CI caching adoption.
+For each characteristic, we compute $13$ project-level metrics (see Table~\ref{tab:project_level_metrics}) from builds triggered before caching adoption.
+Our data and scripts are publicly available in our replication package~\cite{our_replication_package}.

-\begin{itemize} \item \textit{Programming Language:} We analyze whether CI caching adoption is associated with a project's programming language, since caching needs can vary by language.
+\begin{itemize}[leftmargin=18.5pt] \item \textit{Programming Language:} We analyze whether CI caching adoption is associated with a project's programming language, since caching needs can vary by language.

 \item \textit{Code Maturity:} We investigate whether code maturity (e.g., SLOC, test density, number of dependencies) is related to CI caching adoption.

 \item \textit{Development Activity:} We study whether more active projects (e.g., with more frequent commits) adopt CI caching differently from less active projects.